jellenberger/newsgraph/docs/notes.md

 ## Graphing
 - require punct, possessives and contraction verbs to follow same word?
+- save graph objects to db

-## Weighting
+## Weighting and Ranking
-- add multi-path weight
+- use edge count in weighting?
-- normalize weighting for paths from start and to end
+- determine how, when  to normalize weighting for paths from start and end